-The mission of this chapter shall be to assist in the work of The American Chestnut Foundation in bringing about a revival and a renewal of the American chestnut tree as a prominent part of the forests of the United States of America by strengthening the organization’s financial and membership base, education, public awareness, and research activities.
+The mission of the Carolinas Chapter is to assist in the work of The American Chestnut Foundation in bringing about a revival and a renewal of the American chestnut tree as a prominent part of the forests of the United States of America by strengthening the organization’s financial and membership base, education, public awareness, and research activities.

 Once there were over four billion American chestnut trees in the United States.
 One out of every four trees in the Appalachian forests was a chestnut!
 From Maine to Mississippi, American chestnut trees thrived and matured as the dominant species, towering over their neighbors the oaks, hickories, and tulip poplars.
 And they were huge.
 One tree near Waynesville, NC, was over 17 feet in diameter — 53 feet in circumference!